7i6ht/math2visual/backend/docs/ANALYTICS_SETUP.md

 ## 📊 Overview

 The analytics system tracks user interactions and behaviors to provide insights into:
-- User behavior patterns
 - Form usage and interaction patterns
-- Generation workflows
-- Download patterns
-- UI/UX interaction tracking (clicks, scrolls, etc.)
-- Cursor movements for heat map analysis
+- Cursor movements & screenhot for heat map analysis
-- Screenshot capture for visual analytics

 ## 🏗️ Architecture